ethanyen30/shared-nlp-hw/lr_sgd_qb/README.md

 Extra credit:

 1. Modify the _sg_update_ function to perform [lazy regularized updates](https://alex.smola.org/posts/3-lazy-updates/), which only update the weights of features when they appear in an example.
-    - Show the effect in an analysis document
+    - Show the effect in an analysis document: did regularization improve held-out accuracy (or other metrics) and if so, with what regularization weight?

 Caution: When implementing extra credit, make sure your implementation of the regular algorithms doesn't change.